The 8 tips you need to know, from our unofficial chief packing adviser

 1. Create a holiday box

 Store this separately from your day-to-day clothes, such as at the top of a wardrobe with a neat label on it, so that it frees up space.
 It should contain anything you only wear or use when you’re going on holiday.
-It will make packing a lot easier when the time comes.
+It will make packing your suitcase a lot easier when the time comes.

 2. Declutter as you go

-If you’ve packed an item in your suitcase to go away with, and it has returned unworn, it’s time to ask why.
+If you’ve packed an item in your luggage to go away with, and it has returned unworn, it’s time to ask why.
 Assess what you have and haven’t used and declutter as you go.

 3. Methodical packing